jacebenson/cedar/docs/docs/tutorial/chapter6/multiple-comments.md

 :::info Shouldn't the `CommentsCell` cause an actual GraphQL request?
 How does this work?

-Redwood has added some functionality around Storybook so that if you're testing a component that itself isn't a Cell (like the `Article` component) but that renders a cell (like `CommentsCell`), then it will mock the GraphQL and use the `standard` mock that goes along with that Cell.
+Cedar has added some functionality around Storybook so that if you're testing a component that itself isn't a Cell (like the `Article` component) but that renders a cell (like `CommentsCell`), then it will mock the GraphQL and use the `standard` mock that goes along with that Cell.
 Pretty cool, huh?

 :::